fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 #### 4.19: bloglist expansion, step8

-Modify adding new blogs so, that it requires a valid token to be sent with the HTTP POST request.
+Modify adding new blogs so that it is only possible if a valid token is sent with the HTTP POST request.
 The user identified by the token is designated as the creator of the blog.

 #### 4.20*: bloglist expansion, step9

-[Example](/en/part4/token_authentication) from part 4 shows taking the token from the header with the _getTokenFrom_ helperfunction.
+[This example](/en/part4/token_authentication) from part 4 shows taking the token from the header with the _getTokenFrom_ helperfunction.

 If you used the same solution, refactor taking the token to a [middleware](/en/part3/node_js_and_express#middleware).
 The middleware should take the token from the <i>Authorization</i>-header and place it to <i>token</i> field of the <i>request</i> object.

-So when you register middlewares in the <i>app.js</i> file before all routes
+In other words, if you register this middleware in the <i>app.js</i> file before all routes

 ```js
 app.use(middleware.tokenExtractor)